-If you’re not interested in going to the trouble of making the homemade aioli, you can just add 1 clove minced garlic, 1/2 teaspoon lemon juice and some freshly ground black pepper to 2 tablespoons mayonnaise.
+If you’re not interested in going to the trouble of making the homemade aioli, you can just add 1 clove minced garlic, 1/2 teaspoon lemon juice and some freshly ground black pepper to 2 tablespoons full fat greek yogurt.

 When flipping the spinach and feta burgers, take care to flip swiftly and smoothly because the feta and spinach make them a little bit easier to fall apart.
 But, trust me, you’ll be eating the crumbles even if it breaks apart. 🙂